madskjeldgaard/guttersynth-sc/README.md

 Gutter Synth was originally written in [Max/Java and designed by Tom Mudd](https://github.com/tommmmudd/guttersynthesis).

 It was ported to C++ and SuperCollider by Scott Carver and Mads Kjeldgaard and was in the process cleaned up, made safer to use and optimizations were made to increase performance of the synth.
+See the help file for more information.

 ### Requirements